All-Dings/.github/profile/README.md

 # All-Dings

-This is a Project from Michael Holzheu.
+This is the Project from [Michael Holzheu](https://dings.site/0.html).

-Here you can find the latest rendered Version: [https://all-dings.github.io/111/index.html](https://all-dings.github.io/111/index.html)
+Here you can find the latest rendered Version: [https://dings.site](https://dings.site/index.html))